Samuel Willard (physician): Early life and career

 Dr. Willard's father, Nahum, was a Worcester Loyalist at the beginning of the Revolutionary War.
 Nahum was later forced to recant and then moved to Uxbridge.
 Both Samuel and his father drew the suspicions of Uxbridge officials who were concerned about possible Tories in their midst.
 Samuel proved his loyalties by serving as the Surgeon for the 2nd Worcester County Regiment of Foot (soldiers)when they marched to defend Tiverton, Rhode Island.

 Dr Willard, along with Reverend Hezekiah Chapman, were leaders of the Worcester County Convention that provided the justification of Daniel Shays' Rebellion.
-Both Willard and Chapman were listed as fugitives during the conflict but were not know to have been combatants.
+Both Willard and Chapman were listed as fugitives during the conflict but were not known to have been combatants.
 Willard spent that time in Smithfield, Rhode Island, where attempts to arrest him by the Worcester County sheriff were rebuffed by the local Justices of the Peace.

 Dr. Samuel Willard of Uxbridge is not to be confused with Rev. Samuel Willard, the minister of Third (Old South) Church in Boston (perhaps originally from Concord, Massachusetts), who opposed the 1692 witchcraft trials.
 He is also not to be confused with the later Dr. Samuel Willard, a Civil War-era surgeon from Lunenburg, Vermont, who died in Chicago.

 Willard also served as the first postmaster in Uxbridge.